 A resident women in India is currently enjoying an exemption upto Rs.
-2,00,000.
-This exemption rate is applicable to only those women who are below the age of 60 years.
+2,50,000.
+This exemption rate is applicable to all the assessees.
 For resident women who are above the age of 60 but below the age of 80 are known as senior citizens, they enjoy an exemption upto Rs.
-2, 50, 000.
+3, 00, 000.
 Additionally, resident women who are above the age of 80 have also been brought under the purview of taxation and are known as very senior citizens.
 They enjoy an exemption upto Rs.
 5, 00, 000.

 Apart from this basic exemption, the essence of tax panning is such that resident women can also save some additional amount by way of deductions which shall further reduce their tax liability.
 The whole structure can be broadly categorized into two distinct factors such as:

 - The section 80 C is a very powerful area of operation which provides people to save a handful amount of tax liability by way of investment.
 The schemes are distributed among various channels which includes investment in: